crafn/website/www/content/jazz2_levels.md

 ![](data/jazz2/tietokone_virus_jcs2.png)

 #### Jungle
 I think this was one of my last levels I made to Jazz 2.
 It's complete, although nobody, even me, has ever completed it without using cheats; it's a bit hard.
-I think I enjoyed making the player frustrated, because there are just too many small flying enemies and not enough checkpoints.
+I guess it was fun to make the player frustrated, because there are just too many small flying enemies and not enough checkpoints.

 Composition and structure-wise this might be my best level though, and there are many puzzly situations I like.
 I think I forgot to add parallaxing elements to the background.